puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_cli/readme.md

 ## RPCs provided by CLI layer

-There are multiple RPCs that can be used for sending of commands to CLI session and optionally waiting for command output.
-CLI layer also provides one additional RPC for computation of configuration coverage by cli-units.
+There are multiple RPCs that can be used to send commands to a CLI session and optionally wait for command output.
+The CLI layer also provides one additional RPC for computing configuration coverage by cli-units.
-To use all of these RPCs, it is required to have installed CLI device in 'Connected' state.
+To use all of these RPCs, it is required to have an installed CLI device in the 'Connected' state.

 ### RPC: Execute-and-read